sunny75016/harden/README.md

 6. [Additional scripts will be placed here.]
 IMPORTANT - USE AT YOUR OWN RISK.
 I AM NOT RESPONSIBLE FOR YOUR ACTIONS.
 Requests for additional scripts are welcome.

+Instructions - On a FRESH Ubuntu 20.04 Droplet on DigitalOcean using SSH keys. git clone https://github.com/sunny75016/harden.git && cd harden && chmod +x *.sh && echo "You can use ./harden-all.sh if you wish"